SMHAbdulAziz/ferdinand-arts-gallery/SECURITY_FEATURES.md

 ## Overview

-Two new security and UX features have been added:
+Three new security and UX features have been added:

 1. **Remember Me on This Device** - Persistent login with secure cookies
 2. **Google reCAPTCHA v3** - Human verification to prevent bot attacks
+3. **International Phone Validation** - Accurate phone number validation for all countries

 ---